scipy-conference/scipy_proceedings/papers/james_fox/pycid.rst

 *PyCID*'s base class is ``CausalBayesianNetwork``.
 This class inherits from *pgmpy*'s ``BayesianModel`` and represents a *causal Bayesian network*.
 Concretely, it extends ``BayesianModel`` by adding the ability to query the effect of *causal interventions*.
 It also adds methods for determining the expected value of a variable for a given *context* (again under an optional *causal intervention*) and for plotting the DAG of the *Causal Bayesian Network* using *NetworkX* :cite:`hagberg2008exploring`.
 CPDs for a ``CausalBayesianNetwork`` object can be defined using *pgmpy*'s ``TabularCPD`` class, but we also allow relationships to be specified more directly with stochastic functions (under the hood, these are implemented via a ``StochasticFunctionCPD`` class).
 This can be used to specify relationships between variables with a stochastic function, rather than just with a probability matrix (see the *Instantiating Causal Influence Diagrams* section). ``CausalBayesianNetwork`` also has an inner class, ``Model``, which keeps track of CPDs and domains for all ``CausalBayesianNetwork`` objects' variables in the form of a dictionary.

-The ``MACIDBase`` class, which inherits from ``CausalBayesianNetwork``, provides the underlying necessary methods for single-agent and multi-agent causal influence diagrams.
+The ``MACIDBase`` class, which inherits from ``CausalBayesianNetwork``, provides the underlying methods necessary for single-agent and multi-agent causal influence diagrams.
 The class includes methods for determining the expected utility of an agent, for finding optimal decision rules and policies, and for finding various new graphical criteria defined in influence diagrams (e.g. r-relevance).

 ``CID`` and ``MACID`` are classes, inheriting from ``MACIDBase``, that represent single-agent and multi-agent CIDs and are the models of most concern in *PyCID*.
 They include methods for finding the optimal policy for an agent in a CIM and for finding Nash equilibria :cite:`nash1950equilibrium` and subgame perfect Nash equilibria :cite:`selten1965spieltheoretische` in a MACIM.
-It is important to highlight here that statistical (i.e. non-causal) single-agent and multi-agent influence diagrams can also be defined as ``CID`` and ``MACID`` objects using *PyCID*.
-In their case, all class methods are permitted except those which involve causal interventions.
+It is important to highlight here that statistical (i.e., non-causal) single-agent and multi-agent influence diagrams can also be defined as ``CID`` and ``MACID`` objects using *PyCID*.
+In their case, all class methods are permitted except those that involve causal interventions.

 The *core/* folder also contains `get_paths.py`, which provides functions that exploit relationships between the (MA)CID's variables including functions for finding all (active) (directed) paths between variables. `relevance_graph.py` provides classes that find the relevance graphs :cite:`koller2003multi` associated with ``MACIDBase`` objects.